Understanding Lumens and Watts:

 What is an IP Rating?

 The IP (Ingress Protection) rating refers to the international measure of the degree of protection provided against the intrusion of solid objects (including body parts like hands and fingers), dust, accidental contact, and water in electrical enclosures.
-The standard aims is to provide users with more detailed information about the product beyond terms such as "waterproof" or "splashproof".
+The standard is intended to provide users with more detailed information about the product beyond terms such as "waterproof" or "splashproof".

 The classification system utilises the letters IP followed by two or three digits.
 The first digit of the IP rating represents protection against penetration by solid objects accessing hazardous parts.
 The second digit indicates the degree of protection of the equipment inside the enclosure against moisture.
 An X in place of either digit means that either the enclosure has not been tested or that the test is not applicable.